Battery0/CV/README.md

 Junior project engineer within the oil and gas sector working on large scale engineering refinery projects with budgets of $15-$25 billion.
 Client projects included BP technical engineering standardisation, Kuwait National Petroleum Company Al-Zour oil refinery, and Calık Enerji Takoradi (Mansuriya) detailed engineering bid.

-Main responsibilities:
+Key responsibilities and achievements:
-* Management of Amec Foster Wheeler’s role and responsibilities in relation to the client
+* Management of Amec Foster Wheeler’s role and responsibilities in relation to the client for BP technical standardisation.
+Direct communication with senior BP management ensuring timely turnaround of technical reviews on behalf of AMEC.
+This resulted in AMEC and myself receiving excellent feedback from BP
-* Establishment of budget, resource availability, plans, and subsequent monitoring of expenditure supported by cost engineering
+* Establishment of budget, resource availability and subsequent monitoring of expenditure supported by cost engineering to enable accurate tracking of project costs by the contract manager
-* Providing assistance with tender technical bidder queries
+* Providing assistance with tender technical bidder queries ensuring clients received a timely turnaround
-* Supporting senior management with creation of client weekly reports, including status updates from engineering disciplines on planned, forecast, and actual issue of deliverables
+* Supporting senior management with creation of client weekly reports, including status updates from engineering disciplines on planned, forecast, and actual issue of deliverables.
+Led the client to keep up-to-date with all the latest technical deliverables
-* Management of technical proposal documentation, including front end engineering design document register against progressive issue of invitation to tender deliverables within SharePoint
+* Management of technical proposal documentation, including front end engineering design document register against progressive issue of invitation to tender deliverables within SharePoint.
+Allowing client project bidders to formulate accurate bids for the work to be carried out
-* Coordination of weekly engineering document status report, including technical design drawings issued, client comments, and Amec Foster Wheeler
+* Coordination of weekly engineering document status report, including technical design drawings issued.
+Enabling the client to keep up-to-date with project progress and supplying them with the most up-to-date technical drawings
-* Led lessons learned exercise with project team in conjunction with risk management
+* Led lessons learned exercise with project team in conjunction with risk management.
+Highlighting areas to the project team where growth and improvement could occur

 #### 3D Digital Artist - _Freelance Visual Effects Artist (various companies) - January 2011 to December 2012 (London, UK)_

 Freelance 3D Artist creating visual effects for high profile projects within broadcast and film.
 Key projects included BBC's 'Generation Earth', Sky's 'David Attenborough's Kingdom of Plants 3D', and The History Channels 'Mankind: the Story of Us'.

-Main responsibilities:
+Key responsibilities and achievements:
 - Working directly with client directors, internal VFX supervisor and production teams to realise the director's creative vision for the project
 - Creation and rendering of photo realistic 3D assets, environments and shots encompassing 3D modelling, texturing, sculpting, shading, and lighting of assets and environments
 * Collaborative leadership of multi-disciplinary teams and mentoring of junior artists